RAF Coolham: Runways

-Two runways were constructed in total: the larger main runway running east-west (12/30) for 4500 ft, and the smaller second runway running north-south (05/23) for 3600 ft, with both runways constructed using Sommerfeld tracking.
+Two runways were constructed in total: the larger main runway running east–west (12/30) for 4500 ft, and the smaller second runway running north–south (05/23) for 3600 ft, with both runways constructed using Sommerfeld tracking.
 Sommerfeld tracking was a relatively light weight, inexpensive, quick, and easily assemblable method of reinforcing a ground bearing surface for use by heavy vehicles and high volumes of traffic, preventing the bearing surface from wearing away, and preventing vehicles from sinking and becoming bogged down or stuck.
 For those reasons, Sommerfeld tracking was ideal for constructing ALGs' runways which were only intended to be used temporarily, had to be built quickly, and would see heavy aeroplanes taking off and landing regularly.
 It consisted of rolls, 23 m long and 3.25 m wide, of metal wire mesh, similar to chicken wire or chainlink fencing, with round iron bars at regular intervals all along its length running widthways and looped at either end.
-It was rolled out flat on the ground like a mat, and flat iron bars were then threaded through the loops to physically anchor each track together, before it was all anchored to the ground using 2ft and 3ft iron pickets.
+It was rolled out flat on the ground like a mat, and flat iron bars were then threaded through the loops to physically anchor each track together, before it was all anchored to the ground using 2 ft and 3 ft iron pickets.

 At RAF Coolham, 5004 Airfield Construction Squadron laid most of the Sommerfeld tracking down.
 A mobile crane was used to move the rolls into place as the weight of each roll, (Note: An assembled 300 ft Sommerfeld track weighed approximately 2.5 tons.) although lighter than other alternatives, meant that it would otherwise take 6 personnel to move each roll into position.
-One row of tracking was laid along the entire length of each of Coolham's runways and secured by a group of 3 personnel with sledgehammers driving the 2ft and 3ft iron pickets into the ground one at a time, swinging in harmony on the same picket.
+One row of tracking was laid along the entire length of each of Coolham's runways and secured by a group of 3 personnel with sledgehammers driving the 2 ft and 3 ft iron pickets into the ground one at a time, swinging in harmony on the same picket.
 Once this initial length of tracking was laid, other rolls of tracking were laid next to, and adjoined with, the side of the initial length, until the required width of the runway was completed.
 A tractor was used to stretch the width of the tracking taut so it could be secured in place with further pickets until the whole length was taut.
 Although the Sommerfeld tracking patent states that asphalt or a similar material should then be added onto the mesh to cover it, at Coolham this was not the case due to the temporary nature of advanced landing grounds.
 Instead, grass seed was sown over the tracking; the grass' roots would help to consolidate the soil together and to aid in the drainage of rainwater.